Paul E. Patton: 1995 gubernatorial election

 Patton entered the general election as a perceived underdog.
-The previous year, Republicans had taken over both the U.S. Senate and House of Representatives, and for the first time in decades a majority of Kentucky's congressional delegation was Republican.
+The previous year, Republicans had taken over both the U.S. Senate and House of Representatives, and for the first time in decades, a majority of Kentucky's congressional delegation was Republican.
 State Democrats were also tainted by the Operation Boptrot investigation that sent many of their legislators, including House Speaker Don Blandford, to prison for political corruption.
 With Democrats in charge of state government for the previous 24 years, Patton feared that the "time for a change" argument would resonate with voters.

 Patton's opponent, Republican Larry Forgy, hurt his campaign by aligning himself with the Christian right, alienating moderates in both parties, particularly in Louisville.
-He also openly opposed the Kentucky Education Reform Act (KERA), passed in 1990 during the administration of Wallace G. Wilkinson.
+He also openly opposed the Kentucky Education Reform Act (KERA), which was passed in 1990, during the administration of Wallace G. Wilkinson.
 Republican supporters of education reform deserted his campaign and helped form a bi-partisan coalition supporting KERA.
-Traditional Democratic voting blocs such as organized labor and African-Americans turned out in force for Patton.
+Traditional Democratic voting blocs such as organized labor and African-Americans turned out, in force, for Patton.
 To further undermine Forgy, Patton reminded voters of the budget cuts by Congressional Republicans to programs affecting the elderly.
 These issues ultimately delivered a Patton victory of 500,787 votes to 479,227.
-It was the closest Kentucky gubernatorial election in 32 years, and marked the first time an eastern Kentuckian had won the governorship since Bert T. Combs in 1959.
+It was the closest Kentucky gubernatorial election in 32 years, and it marked the first time an eastern Kentuckian had won the governorship since Bert T. Combs in 1959.